wuyuhui-zju/PerioGT/README.md

 cd PerioGT_common/scripts
 bash prepare_pt_dataset.sh
 ```
 The processed files can be downloaded from the Zenodo link given in the muniscript.
-Place the directory extracted from the `pretrain.zip` file into the `datasets` directory.
+Unzip all four `pretrain_data.zip` parts individually, and merge their contents into the `datasets/` directory.

 ## Pre-training
 We provide a script to pre-train the base model (100M).
 Switch to the scripts directory.
 ```